The Romantic Road Travel Guide

 The Romantic Road starts in Würzburg, a town famous for its wineries and gourmet restaurants.
 Visitors should be sure to see the Residence Palace, a UNESCO World Heritage Site.

-From there the road goes to Rothenburg ob der Tauber and Dinkelsbühl, the best-preserved medieval towns in Germany, and the 1,000-year-old Castle Hotel Colmberg.
+From there the road goes to Rothenburg ob der Tauber and Dinkelsbühl, two of the best-preserved medieval towns in Germany, and the 1,000-year-old Castle Hotel Colmberg.
 The 2,000-year-old town of Augsburg, an old Roman trading centre, features beautiful buildings and traditional Bavarian restaurants as well.

 Pfaffenwinkel and Neuschwanstein are also key stops on the route, famous for their churches, castles, and pretty rolling countryside.